dicristea/memory-game/README.md

 ## Features

-- Scoreboard which counts the current score, and a "Best Score" showing the best score achieved thus far.
+- Scoreboard shows your score of the current round, and a "Best Score" showing the best score achieved thus far.
-- Image cards will be redisplayed in a random order anytime a user clicks one.
+- Image cards are redisplayed in a random order anytime a user selects one.

 ## Todos

-- Make UI more responsive for phone screens
+- Make UI more responsive for phone screens --> css media queries
-- Posters should all be same size.
+- Use useContext rather than prop drilling
+- For Fun: Turn the world government into Luffy's Hat

 ## What I learned

-- working with APIs (API keys, endpoints, error handling)
+- working with state and understanding when I could use hooks (API keys, endpoints, error handling)
-- css media queries
-  --> NEED TO ORGANIZE CSS BETTER!!

-## Tools

-- React & ES7 JS
-- ESLint + Airbnb JavaScript Style Guide
-- Prettier Code Formatter

 ## Sources